NagarajBhat016/NagarajBhat016/README.md

 I'm also interested in some games like cricket,chess, table tennis etc.
 My phone number is 9482580215.
-My official e-mail id is 01fe23bar016@kletech.ac.in and personal email id is nagarajsbhat12@gmail.com https://drive.google.com/file/d/17tylG3k0WTLHr-ajU-XJ2t9YtKKgWiY3/view?usp=drivesdk ( this photo is taken when I went to the hanging bridge in honnavar it's a peaceful place) . https://drive.google.com/file/d/19CgItulGiPdUU5umfbyrpPGNhpLu0MZf/view?usp=drivesdk ( this photo is taken when I was in 9th standard)
+My official e-mail id is 01fe23bar016@kletech.ac.in and personal email id is nagarajsbhat12@gmail.com Thank you
-Thank you